About

 Readers of Building Elsewhere tend to share a few things.

 A planning horizon measured in years, not weeks.
-Real money on the line residency fees, property, business capital, maybe a family move.
-A healthy skepticism toward travel influencers, relocation consultants with an affiliate angle, and anyone selling “lifestyle.”
-A preference for primary sources, honest numbers, and ground truth from people who’ve actually tried the thing.
+Real stakes on the line residency fees, property, business capital, or maybe a family move.
+A healthy skepticism toward travel influencers, relocation consultants with an affiliate angle, and anyone selling an effortless “lifestyle.”
+A preference for honest numbers and ground truth from people who’ve actually tried the thing.

 Who I am

 I’m Aziel.
-I moved to the United States in 2014, believing it was the place where I’d find purpose, meaning, and myself.
+I left Jamaica and moved to the United States in 2014, believing it was the place where I’d find purpose, meaning, and myself.
 In many ways, I did.
 I grew.
 I learned.
 I went deep.

 So here I am, embarking on a journey I know I’m not alone on.

-I’m welcoming you home at Building Elsewhere until you find your forever home.
+I’m welcoming you to Building Elsewhere until you find your forever home.
 And when you do find it, know there’s still a plate at this table.
-Thank you for being here, and for coming along on this journey of finding forever homes in the underrated countries of our world.
+Thank you for being here, and for coming along on this journey of finding somewhere to belong.

 — Aziel